Indoxer/LKAN/README.md

 KANLinearFFT (33M parameters) - 40 it/s

-KANLinearFFT CUDA (200 % memory improvment) = 23 it/s
+KANLinearFFT CUDA (50% memory of KANLinearFFT for forward and backward) = 23 it/s

 ## KANConv2d on MNIST: